four-man-army/nextjs_password_safe/README.md

 ```

 ### Database
-We use Upstash Redis as our database.
+We use mysql as our database.

 ### Authentication
 We use NextAuth.js for authentication.